The412Banner/Banners-No-PC-Retroid-Overclock/README.md

 Credit to original user for creating the first overclock used in all my guides that I remade and kept alive for future firmware releases on all 3 devices, linked below.

 https://www.reddit.com/r/retroid/s/MI2yutfCth

+Above link will also give you statistics and breakdowns on the performance increases as well as mire in-depth information from using it.

 ---------------